mirkosignorelli/info4supervisions/formatting_references.md

 8. Compile your LaTeX document with `PDFLaTeX` once, then compile the BibTeX archive with BibTeX, and then recompile the LaTeX document with PDFLaTeX **twice**.

 If you have troubles doing this, let me know and I can try to help you making this procedure work.
 It takes some time to get used to it, but it is worth it in the long run!

+### B) Zotero + LaTeX

+1. Install [Zotero](https://www.zotero.org), as well as its browser plugin(s)
+2. Create a list of references in Zotero, and add references to it by searching for the reference in Google Scholar, and adding it to Zotero through the browser plugin
+3. Follow [these instructions](https://libguides.rhul.ac.uk/referencing/Zoterolatex) to create a .bib file to use with LaTeX
+4. In your LaTeX document, include `\usepackage{natbib}` in the preamble, and:

+`\bibliographystyle{apalike}`
+`\bibliography{bibtex_filename}`